KartikChugh/Scavengers/README.md

 ### Maze Venturer

-A [maze-based variant](https://simmer.io/@kc7/maze-venturer/) of Scavengers was nominated for the Simmer.io Founder's Club.
-It's significantly more challenging, as each move must be rationed carefully.
+A [maze-based variant](https://simmer.io/@kc7/maze-venturer/) of Scavengers was nominated for the **Simmer.io Founder's Club**.
+You have a greater number of possible paths to take, but surviving is significantly more challenging as each move must be rationed carefully.